faker419/thegreenroom/index.md

 Plants from the nurseries are transplanted into the gutters by workers, with the facility running at full capacity, they will need to replant 308 gutters per module per day.
-Gutters are 5 m in length and 0,1 m in width.
-Plants are spaced 0,15 m from center of planting hole to center of the following planting hole.
+Gutters are 5 m in length and 0.1 m in width.
+Plants are spaced 0.15 m from center of planting hole to center of the following planting hole.
 This spacing allows for thirty-three plants to be planted per gutter.
 Plants will mature and be ready for daily harvest in twelve gutter batches.
 Each day workers will collect gutters from each growth rack level and replace at the other end with newly transplanted gutters.
-The gutters in the level then shift up to fill the space created by the dayÂ´s harvest.
+The gutters in the level then shift up to fill the space created by the day´s harvest.
-Growth phase 1 is 12.2 m long and has gutters packed with no spacing be tween them, resulting in a plant density of 66 pl/m2.
+Growth phase 1 is 12.2 m long and has gutters packed with no spacing be tween them, resulting in a plant density of 66 pl/m².
 This stage will last for a total of ten days.
-Fol lowing this stage the gutters will move into the middle section, which is 15,7 m long and has the gutters spaced at 5 cm, which results in a plant density of 44 pl/m2.
+Fol lowing this stage the gutters will move into the middle section, which is 15,7 m long and has the gutters spaced at 5 cm, which results in a plant density of 44 pl/m².
 This stage lasts nine days.
-The third and final stage, is 22 m long and increases the spacing between the gutters to 10 cm resulting in a final harvesting density of 33 pl/m2.
+The third and final stage, is 22 m long and increases the spacing between the gutters to 10 cm resulting in a final harvesting density of 33 pl/m².
 The gut ters spend a total of nine days in this section before they are ready to be harvested.

 This level of production will produce a maximum of 2,029.5 kg of edible mass per day per module.
 This level of production will allow each